|

 the recording session for Remington Records.
 Left from center in

-taken during the recording session suggests that there are five microphones.
+photograph taken during the recording session suggests that there

-level A third microphone captures the right section, but is placed
+head level.
+A third microphone captures the right section, but is

-in front of the singers, also slightly above the heads of the singers,
+placed in front of the singers, also slightly above the heads of the

-close to conductor Martti Turunen.
-In front of the soloist there are
+singers, close to conductor Martti Turunen.
+In front of the soloist

 REMINGTON